zzf495/Reimplementation-of-Attractive-Feature-Selection-and-Clustering-Methods/readme.md

 # The Re-implementation of Feature Selection & Clustering Methods

-This repository integrates the codes for some **feature selection & clustering** methods.
+This repository integrates the codes for some **feature selection, clustering and subspace learning** methods.
 I know how hard it is to reproduce the codes, especially for beginners, and I hope it can help.

 - If you find any errors or need any help in reproducing the code, please feel free to contact me.